ACUPUNCTURE TREATMENT FOR COMBAT INJURIES IN SAN LUIS OBISPO

 Acupuncture is an important part of our multidisciplinary holistic approach to treating acute and chronic pain and neurological disorders, including combat wounds and contact sports injuries.
 In addition to providing drug-free pain relief, acupuncture also facilitates injury repair and wound healing.
-At California Neurohealth, our chiropractic neurologist Dr. Chris DeMartini and our acupuncturist Elham Khodabandeloo, L.Ac. incorporate acupuncture treatments into our integrated care programs.
+At California Neurohealth, our chiropractic neurologist Dr. Chris DeMartini and our acupuncturist Elham Khodabandeloo, L.Ac. incorporate acupuncture treatments into our integrated man skiing on a mountain care programs.
 Acupuncture enhances pain management, helps the body heal faster after injury, restores a fuller range of function and mobility, and reduces the risk for future injury.
 Acupuncture treatments are effective for acute and chronic strains and sprains; acute and chronic arthritis; tendonitis, bursitis; spine injuries; joint injuries, jaw fractures and sprains, post traumatic stress disorder(PTSD); post-concussive syndrome, and much, much more .

 How Acupuncture Helps Injuries Heal Faster, Relieves Pain